Maldives national cricket team

-The Maldives national cricket team represents the country of the Maldives in international cricket.
+The Maldives National Men's Cricket Team represents the country of Maldives in international cricket.
 Although they did not become an affiliate member of the International Cricket Council (ICC) until 2001, they have taken part in the ACC Trophy on every occasion since its inception in 1996.
 They have never progressed beyond the first round of the tournament.
 They became an associate member in 2017.

-With the separation of the ACC Trophy into Elite and Challenge divisions, following their performance at the 2006 ACC Trophy the Maldives have since competed in the Challenge divisions in both 2009 (when they came 3rd) and in the 2010 competition.
+With the separation of the ACC Trophy into Elite and Challenge divisions, following their performance at the 2006 ACC Trophy, the Maldives competed in the Challenge divisions in both 2009 (when they came 3rd) and in the 2010 competition.
 The 2010 competition marked their first victory in an international tournament, defeating Saudi Arabia by 1 wicket in the final of the competition.

-Starting from 2018, Asif Khan coaches the men's national team.
-From February 2013, Nilantha Cooray is the national development cricket coach.
+As of February 2024, Pasindu Liyanaarachichi is the National Men's Coach.
+Azyan Farhath is the National Men's Captain.

 History

 2018-Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between the Maldives and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between the Maldives and other ICC members after 1 January 2019 have the full T20I status.

 Maldives made its Twenty20 International debut on 20 January 2019, losing to Kuwait by eight wickets in the 2019 ACC Western Region T20 at Al Emarat Cricket Stadium, Muscat, Oman.